btcpayserver/btcpayserver-doc/docs/FAQ/Stores.md

     Customer; Ohh, I totally missed your message, my wallet says 0.0028 now, and I need to buy more bitcoin.
 Can I pay you tomorrow?
     You: Okay, but we have to go through this process again tomorrow.

-Instead, what you could do with BTCPay server, is use the [Payment Request](../PaymentRequests.md) function.
+BTCPay Server built-in  [Payment Request](../PaymentRequests.md) functionality allows you to get paid by sharing a simple link with your customers/clients.
 You only have to create the Payment request and send the counterparty the link generated with the payment request.
 He will see the requested amount is $ and can immediately click Pay invoice.
 When the invoice has been paid, the invoice is easy to print for bookkeeping purposes.